-We live in an era where gaming continues to create a massive appeal to a large demographic, especially to millennials, Gen Z's, and Alpha.
-From pre-pubescent kids playing the Pokemon games to soccer moms hypnotized to their phone screen trying to beat their previous high score in Candy Crush, video games genuinely appeal to a large genre of audience.
+We live in an era where gaming continues to create a massive appeal to a large demographic, especially millennials, Gen Z's, and Alpha.
+From pre-pubescent kids playing the Pokemon games to soccer moms hypnotized to their phone screen trying to beat their previous high score in Candy Crush, video games genuinely appeal to a large audience.

 Previously noted as a hubbub of fun and leisure, the gaming industry is revolutionizing into the latest media to experiment with, racking in enormous revenues and colorful clientele for the industry.